-This Skinny Iced Caramel Macchiato is a lovely variation on your typical bulletproof coffee drink.
+- Low Carb.
+This Skinny Caramel Macchiato is a lovely low carb variation on your typical bulletproof coffee drink.

-At that point, it is but the work of a moment to brew up a little shot of espresso or a small cup of really strong coffee and add the flavored, creamy goodness to your coffee.
+- Quick.
+At that point, it takes just a moment to brew up a little shot of espresso or a small cup of really strong coffee and add the flavored, creamy goodness to your coffee.

 So you're going to make a little homemade keto coffee creamer.
 To do this, you need three things: Butter, heavy whipping cream, and a sugar-free Torani syrup.
 I used sugar-free salted caramel, but you can use whatever syrup you prefer.

-At my Kroger, I find these syrups in the Coffee Aisle.
-I’ve included a picture below so you see what it looks like.
+At my Kroger, I find the syrups for my keto drink in the coffee aisle.
+I've included a picture below so you see what it looks like.
 This way you will know exactly where to look for these Torani Sugar-Free Syrups.
-Click HERE to find the store closest to you.

-As I make this today, it’s still close to 100F in Texas so I’m reaching for an iced version of my Starbuck’s Skinny Caramel Macchiato, but I can just see this working really well for me in the Fall as well.
+As I make this today, it's still close to 100F in Texas, so I'm reaching for an iced version of my favorite copycat Keto Starbucks drink, but I can just see this working really well for me in the Fall as well.

-I am a huge fan of these syrups, not just in drinks like this one, but also in puddings and fat bomb recipes.
-I love that there are so many different Sugar-Free Torani Syrups available.
+I am a huge fan of Torani Syrups, not just in drinks like this one, but also in puddings and fat bomb recipes.
+And I love that there are so many different Sugar-Free Torani Syrups available.